-Six months end ded June 30,
+August 3, December 31,

 2021 2020

-Expected volatility 77.42 - 77.62% 73.09 - 74.06%
+Expected volatility 77.03 - 77.62% 73.09 - 77.79%

-Risk-free interest rate 1.21 - 1.40% 0.58 - 0.63%
+Risk-free interest rate 0.95 - 1.40% 0.58 - 0.65%

 Expected dividend yield 0.00% 0.00%

-Expected term (in years) 6.7 - 6.9 7.7 - 7.9
+Expected term (in years) 6.6 - 6.9 7.2 - 7.9

-The fair value of the warrants will be remeasured at each reporting period, with changes in fair value recognized in the statements of operations and comprehensive loss.
-The change in the fair value of the warrant liability during the three and six months ended June 30, 2021 was less than \$0.1 million and \$0.3 million, respectively; and there was an immaterial change in the fair value of the warrant liability for both of the three months and six months ended June 30, 2020.
+The fair value of the warrants was remeasured at each reporting period, with changes in fair value recognized in the statements of operations and comprehensive loss, until the warrants were settled.
+The change in the fair value of the warrant liability during the three and nine months ended September 30, 2021 was \$1.0 million and \$1.3 million, respectively; and there was an immaterial change in the fair value of the warrant liability for both of the three and nine months ended September 30, 2020.

 The fair value of the success fee obligation was determined using the probability-weighted expected return method.
-The key estimates and assumptions impacting the fair value include the probability of achieving a specified liquidity event, the expected timing of achieving a liquidity event and discount rate.
-The fair value of the success fee obligation is remeasured at each reporting period, with changes in fair value recognized in the statement of operations and comprehensive loss, until such liability is settled.
-During the three and six months ended June 30, 2021, the change in the fair value of the success fee obligation was immaterial.
-The success fee obligation is recorded as other current liabilities on the balance sheets as it is deemed more probable than not by the Company to be settled in less than one year; such obligation was settled in August 2021 upon the closing of the IPO.
+The key estimates and assumptions impacting the fair value included the probability of achieving a specified liquidity event, the expected timing of achieving a liquidity event and discount rate.
+The fair value of the success fee obligation was remeasured at each reporting period, with changes in fair value recognized in the statement of operations and comprehensive loss, until such liability was settled.
+As a result of the completion of the IPO in August 2021, the Company remeasured the fair value of the success fee obligation to the full payment amount.